9 Ways to Play Your Best Winter Golf

 And me being a Hawaii girl, if I can do it, you can do it too.

 For years, I was a fair-weather golfer but as I have become more passionate about golf, I have learned to adapt and play golf through the fall and winter months.

 My husband has a saying, “there is no such thing as bad weather, just bad gear”.

 Below are the 9 essential tips on how to play golf when the temperatures start to drop and still continue to enjoy this amazing game.

 1. Layer Up With Cold Weather Winter Golf Apparel

-Having multiple layers allows you to adjust your comfort level depending on how cold it is.
-It may be cold earlier in the morning and get warmer during the round.
-Taking off or adding a layer while outside in the elements is going to make a big difference in how you feel.
+Having multiple layers of clothing allows you to adjust your comfort level depending on how cold it is.
+Sometimes the morning is cold and a couple of hours in, the day gets warmer.
+Being able to take off a layer is important.